 If you can identify the physical warning signs of anger, such as those above, you will have more opportunity to calm yourself before the situation escalates.

 ‘Time out’ means stepping away from a situation and giving yourself space.
 It may help to say ‘I need to take a break — I’ll come back in half an hour’.
 This gives you a chance to ‘cool down’.

 Try taking five long, deep breaths and slowing your breathing.
 While you’re breathing, try to relax the muscles in your arms and face.

 Telling yourself you can handle the situation can help calm you down.

-You might try saying things like ‘okay, you can handle this’ or ‘I’m not going to let this get to me’.
+You might try saying things like ‘Okay, I can handle this’ or ‘I’m not going to let this get to me’.
 Or you might try words like ‘relax’ or ‘take it easy’ while you breathe deeply.

-Try to avoid negative statements that might make you feel angrier, such as ‘she’s always doing that’ or ‘how dare he!’.
+Try to avoid negative statements that might make you feel angrier and which talk up the situation, such as ‘she’s always doing that’ or ‘how dare he!’.